Code-Institute-Submissions/brand_gym/README.md

   - Images downloaded from <a href="https://www.pexels.com/">Pexels</a>

 ## Acknowledgements
-  - My Mentor for his awesome help (tips, links, etc.) and his great energy
+  - My Mentor for his awesome help (tips, links, etc.), the long skype calls, and his great energy! :sunglasses:
   - Tutor support at Code Institute for their support.